ARawles/BMRSr/README.md

 Overview
 --------

 The goal of BMRSr is to provide wrapper functions to make use of the [Balancing Mechanism Reporting System API](https://www.elexon.co.uk/wp-content/uploads/2017/06/bmrs_api_data_push_user_guide_v1.1.pdf) easier for R users.
+The [Balancing Mechanism Reporting System](https://bmreports.com/bmrs/?q=eds/main) (or BMRS) is a platform for energy-related data in the UK.
+Here, data relating to energy generation, demand, transmission and balancing services can all be accessed for free.
+The BMRS is therefore a platform for enthusiasts, academic and professionals to extract energy data for analysis and modelling.
+Also associated with BMRS is an API which allows for access to all the data items currently available through the UI.
-The BMRS API allows access to a number of B flows, REMIT and Legacy data.
-This R package contains functions to build the API requests, send them, retrieve the requested data and parse it.
+This R package contains functions to help build the API requests, send them, retrieve the requested data and parse it.

 Installation
 ------------